 Her time ran out.

 She was diagnosed with Ovarian Cancer and was gone 6 months later.
 This woman died without having slowed down long enough to smell the roses.
 Her illness and passing were the wake up call I needed to take care of myself better.
 To live my life happier by making time for myself, my dreams and my family.

 You may asking yourself, why is this woman’s story so special and why did it have such a profound impact on me?
 Because, she was my mom.

 Here’s the thing I learned from losing her.
 I learned that the time is NOW.
 There’s no waiting, no hesitating.
 My life has been much more enjoyable, good and bad, because I chose to do the things I wanted now.
 Whether it was a job change, or finishing college or even just making time for myself everyday for self-care.
 The time in each of those moments was now.

 YOUR time is now.

 Make it happen.
 5 minutes a day for self-care is all you need to start.
-And if you need more ideas on how to make self-care happen now, check out my free guide “Steal Your Time Back: 6 Secrets for Busy Working Moms” here.
+And if you need more ideas on how to make self-care happen now, check out my free guide “Find Time for You (in 15 Minutes or Less)” here.

 What’s one thing you’ve done today for your self-care?
 Please share in the comments.